rishi213/dockerfiles/skype/README.md

 ## docker-skype

-Place [skype.sh](skype.sh) in $PATH and use it to run Skype in container.
+Place [skype.sh](skype.sh) in $PATH and use it to run Skype in a container.

+Host requirements: X11, Pulseaudio.

 Tested on Fedora 21.

-Problems may occur if your host user ID is not 1000.